RoadieHQ/marketing-site/content/docs/integrations/github-org/index.md

 ## Prerequisites

+- You must be using *Okta* for sign-in
 - You will need a git repository for the configuration of Backstage.
 - The github token configured in the backstage secrets must have the `read:user` and `user:email` scopes.

 ## Steps

+1. Configure okta to return a field `githubUsername` in the ID token with profile scope.
-1. If the name of your organization was "acme", you would create a file in the github repository called github-org.yaml with the following contents:
+2. If the name of your organization was "acme", you would create a file in the github repository called github-org.yaml with the following contents:

    ```yaml
    apiVersion: backstage.io/v1alpha1